-However, Problem $ \mathcal{P}_1$ is very challenging due to the individual and distributed joint sparsity requirement in the constraint which is quite different from the conventional CS-recovery problem with a simple sparsity ($\ell_0$-norm) constraint.
-We will propose customized algorithms for solving this structured sparsity recovery problem in the next section.
+However, problem \eqref{problem_chl_est} is very challenging due to the common and innovation sparsity requirement in the constraint which is quite different from the conventional CS-recovery problem with a simple sparsity ($\ell_0$-norm) constraint.
 In addition, the equivalent measurement matrix has to be carefully designed to guarantee the recovery of the non-zero elements of the vector with high probability by using a small number of measurements.